These are the BEST protein pancakes! They’re made with eggs, bananas, and rolled oats, and will keep you going until lunchtime.

 People often ask me what I often eat for breakfast.
 The answer is: it changes.
 But whatever it is, I always make sure it has a big dose of protein and fiber / whole grains to get me going.
 My weekday morning routine is quite hectic – I like to get to the gym by 5:30AM so that I can be out the door for work by no later than 7:30AM.
-So weekday breakfasts are most often protein smoothies (my favorite recipe to come!) because I can make them at home in two minutes, but drink it in the car on my way to work:
+So weekday breakfasts are most often protein smoothies because I can drink them in the car on the way to work:

 I love these pancakes so much that on the weekends I typically jump right out of bed just so I can make them immediately.
-I eat mine with Almond Butter on top for an added dose of protein and healthy fats.
-(Dear lord, I really eat a lot of nut butter, don’t I?)
+I eat mine with almond butter on top for an added dose of protein and healthy fats.

 As someone who must eat every 3 hours, I PROMISE you that these will keep you full for even longer than that.

-I also love them so much that on certain weeknights when I don’t have time to make a “real” dinner I have breakfast for dinner and make these instead.
-It certainly pleases my taste buds!
+I also love them so much that on certain weeknights when I don’t have time to make a “real” dinner, I have breakfast for dinner and make these instead.

 - 1 whole egg